All India Institute of Medical Sciences, Bhubaneswar: Location

 AIIMS Bhubaneswar is situated on the outskirts of Bhubaneswar.
 It was built on about 100 acres of land in the Sijua neighborhood of Bhubaneswar.
 AIIMS – Bhubaneswar is divided into three sections: a hospital, medical college, and residential complex.
 The hospital was built by AIIMS at a cost of ₹2.64 billion.
 Approximately ₹1 billion was projected to be spent for the construction of the medical college and ₹500 million for the construction of the student housing.
 There will also be a 350-bed satellite location in Kalama village, Jaleswar block, Balasore district.
-978-bed AIIMS Bhubaneswar was inaugurated by Union Health and Family Welfare Minister Gulam Nabi Azad on 26 February 2014.
+978-bed AIIMS Bhubaneswar was inaugurated by Union Health and Family Welfare Minister Ghulam Nabi Azad on 26 February 2014.

 Campus

 The AIIMS Campus extends over 100 acres, consisting of the hospital complex and residential area.
 The hospital complex consists of a 900-bed multi speciality hospital with 43 departments.
 The Academic Area present in the complex houses the Academic Block, College of Nursing and Central Library.
 The Academic Blocks consists of 4 Lecture Halls and Departmental Labs of Anatomy, Physiology, Biochemistry, Pathology, Microbiology, Pharmacology, Forensic Medicine, Community Medicine.
 All the 41 departments have departmental cabins, labs, library room as well as conference rooms.
 A stationery and snacks outlet is also housed in the Academic Building.
 The Academic Building also houses the offices of Director, Dean, Admin and other staff departments like Finance, Electric, Engineers and the central library.
 The residential complex consists of three Boys hostels and two girls Hostels for Undergraduate Students of MBBS, Nursing and Allied Sciences.
 The hostels have an 800-room capacity.
 Four Postgraduate Hostels along with four Staff and Faculty Blocks are also present.
 The Director's Bungalow and Guest House is located near Main Residential Gate.